<> <> <> <>

 Rather, excessive alcohol consumption can actually stop the body from absorbing vital nutrients properly.

 When that happens, it can trigger a condition called telogen effluvium (TE).
-This is a type of stress-induced hair loss where your hair cycles out of the growth phase too quickly.
+This is a type of stress-induced hair loss where your hair ends the growth phase of the hair growth cycle too quickly.

 Your hair follicles don’t replenish themselves as they're supposed to, so your hair thins out as it continues to shed excessively.